openthread/ot-docs/site/en/guides/thread-primer/router-selection.md

 <div>
   <devsite-multiple-choice>
-    <div>Why might a Router be removed from a Thread network?</div>
+    <div>Why might an Active Mesh Extender be removed (i.e. downgraded to a Standby Mesh Extender) from a Thread network?</div>
     <div correct>
-      <div>To reduce the Routing state below the maximum of 32 Routers.</div>
+      <div>To keep the Routing state below the maximum of 32 Active Mesh Extenders.</div>
       <div>Correct.
 Thread networks strive to maintain an optimal number of
-        Routers.
-The most Routers that any Thread network should have is 32.
+        Active Mesh Extenders.
+The most Active Mesh Extenders that any Thread network should have is 32.
       </div>
     </div>
     <div>
       <div>To free up channels.</div>
       <div>Incorrect.
-The number of routers has no relation to channel usage
+The number of Active Mesh Extenders has no relation to channel usage
       or capacity.</div>
     </div>
     <div correct>
-      <div>To allow the election of new Routers in other parts of the network
+      <div>To allow the election of new Active Mesh Extenders in other parts of the network
       when needed.</div>
       <div>Correct.
-Reducing the number of active Routers in one part of a
+Reducing the number of Active Mesh Extenders in one part of a
       Thread network increases its ability to ramp up routing capacity elsewhere.</div>
     </div>